-As more universities accept and even advocate for Open Access to research, policies that govern retention, tenure, and promotion (RTP) will follow.
-Academic Affairs committees and Faculty Senates will need to consider how Open Access publications should be weighed in a promotion or tenure decision and develop new policies that value the sharing of scholarly works through Open Access outlets.
-Currently, more than 500 universities around the world mandate Open Access deposits of faculty work.
-In addition, universities and libraries are shifting their relationships with publishers and looking to enter into new agreements that are favourable to Open Access publishing.
+As more universities accept and even advocate for open access to research, policies that govern retention, tenure and promotion (RTP) will follow.
+Academic Affairs committees and Faculty Senates will need to consider how open access publications should be weighed in a promotion or tenure decision and develop new policies that value the sharing of scholarly works through open access outlets.
+Currently, more than 500 universities around the world mandate open access deposits of faculty work.
+In addition, universities and libraries are shifting their relationships with publishers and looking to enter into new agreements that are favourable to open access publishing.
 However, policies for the RTP process have not kept pace.
-A shift in policy impacts researchers and so it is important for them to stay updated about where the conversation is headed within their institution and to lend their voice to that discussion where possible.
+A shift in policy impacts researchers and so it is important for you to stay updated about where the conversation is headed within your institution and to lend your voice to that discussion where possible.

-The growth of Open Research brings with it greater opportunities for collaboration and communication within, and across disciplines.
+The growth of open research brings with it greater opportunities for collaboration and communication within and across disciplines.
 The work of academic researchers is enhanced when there are opportunities to discuss the research with peers and collaborate on projects.
-Open Research opens up new paths for collaboration which can become a much needed support, especially early in a career.
+Open research opens up new paths for collaboration which can become a much needed support, especially early in a career.
 Researchers from smaller institutions may not have access to a group of peers within their discipline.
-As we move into the future and Open Access datasets and data analyses become more available, they provide early career researchers with models of how research studies can be conducted and disseminated.
-In addition, Open Access datasets provide researchers with data for their own studies, which may be difficult to collect, especially as they are just beginning their careers.
+As we move into the future and open access datasets and data analyses become more available, they provide early career researchers (ECRs) with models of how research studies can be conducted and disseminated.
+In addition, open access datasets provide researchers with data for their own studies, which may be difficult to collect, especially as they are just beginning their careers.

-As Open Access publishing gains traction, the academic community and research organizations are suggesting new approaches to peer review.
+As open access publishing gains traction, the academic community and research organizations are suggesting new approaches to peer review.
 Traditional peer review involves an initial assessment by journal editors, followed by an external review by academics in the field, and finally a decision by the chief editors based on the comments provided during the external review.
 External reviewers are not known to the author and do not interact with authors.
 More recently, there has been a call for open peer review.
-Under this approach, authors would know the names of external reviewers and would see all comments generated during this stage of the review process.
+Under open peer review, authors would know the names of external reviewers and would see all comments generated during this stage of the review process.
 This suggested approach aims to foster collaboration and discussion during peer review.